Questions and answers

 In principle, any fit, active dog is suitable, provided it is agile, has strong nerves, a great play instinct, a willingness to learn and good social behaviour towards people and other dogs.

-What is required of a dog handler?
+What are the requirements for a dog handler?

 How long does the training take?